cilliantighe/Interactive_Graphics_P5/01_introduction/01_Random_Walker_with_4_outcomes/README.md

 }
 ```

-The 'draw' method will call the 'render' and 'step' method in a loop which will result in a dot moving across the screen
+The draw method will call the render and step method in a loop which will result in a dot moving across the screen